florianeckerstorfer/florian.ec/src/blog/2020-10-12-eleventy-and-responsive-images/index.md

 ## Sequels

 remark-images currently only handles the generation of the responsive versions and the markup.
-I plan to implement the missing two techniques from gatsby-remark-images in the next couple of weeks together with some other missing features:
+I plan to implement the missing <del datetime="2020-10-18T15:54:15.593Z">two</del> one technique from gatsby-remark-images in the next couple of weeks together with some other missing features:

 - <del datetime="2020-10-18T15:54:15.593Z">Adding an elastic container to the markup that acts as a placeholder while the image loads to prevent layout jumps.</del> Elastic containers are supported in `@fec/remark-images` since v0.3.0-alpha.
-- Implementing the “blur up” technique.
+- <del datetime="2020-10-19T19:30:20.948Z">Implementing the “blur up” technique.</del> v0.4.0-alpha shows a blurred version of the image while it is loading
 - Adding an option to dynamically modify the target path.
 For example, on this site all posts are in a folder `/blog/YYYY-MM-DD-slug`, but the date is removed so that the target path is `/blog/slug`.
 The plugin does not know anything about the permalinks and stores the images in a folder called `/blog/YYYY-MM-DD-slug`.
 - Adding support for image links, including when the image contains a caption.
 - Extend support to HTML-in-Markdown.
 Since it is legal to put HTML in a Markdown file, the plugin should also process HTML tags that contain an image.